blashin888/GL-Whitepaper/docs/en/14_Future_Layer.md

 What fits disappears into relation.

-It becomes part of how life moves.
+It becomes how life moves.